rocrill/crock-on/README.md

   Recipes are located on the home page and the 'Share Recipe' page is clearly named in the nav bar for logged in users who wish to share content.

-  * As a Returning Visitor, I also want to locate the business's social media links to keep up to date with blog news and announcements.
+  * As a Returning Visitor, I also want to locate the website owner's social media links to keep up to date with blog news and announcements.

   Result: Pass